 9. The Firm’s final invoice under this Agreement shall be submitted by the thirtieth (30th) day of the month following the ending date contained in Article 2 (Term of Agreement).

-10. UCEDA will remit payment to the Firm within sixty (60) days of approval of the invoice by the UCEDA’s Chief Financial Officer.11.
-Notwithstanding any other term or provision of this Agreement, including this Schedule B, the Firm’s invoices, together with all documentation required, must be promptly and timely submitted.
+10. UCEDA will remit payment to the Firm within sixty (60) days of approval of the invoice by the UCEDA’s Chief Financial Officer.
+However, UCEDA will remit payment for the first payment to the Firm within fifteen (15) days of approval of the invoice by the UCEDA’s Chief Financial Officer.

+11. Notwithstanding any other term or provision of this Agreement, including this Schedule B, the Firm’s invoices, together with all documentation required, must be promptly and timely submitted.
 UCEDA reserves the right to reject payment of invoices that are submitted more than one hundred twenty (120) days after the required submission date set forth above, regardless of whether the service, work, or delivery was rendered.

-12. The Firm agrees to meet any additional invoicing requirements that UCEDDA may from time to time require, with reasonable notice to the Firm.
+12. The Firm agrees to meet any reasonable additional invoicing requirements that UCEDA may from time to time require, with reasonable notice to the Firm.
+UCEDA shall make every effort to make such requests for additional information within 30 days of receipt of the invoice.

 (Rev 6.01.19)